curl/everything-curl/http-cookies.md

 The expiry of a cookie is either set to a fixed time in the future (or to live a number of seconds) or it gets no expiry at all.
-A cookie without an expire time is called a "session cookie" and is meant to live for the duration of the "session" but not longer.
+A cookie without an expire time is called a "session cookie" and is meant to live during the "session" but not longer.
 A session in this aspect is typically thought to be the life time of the browser used to view a site.
 When you close the browser, you end your session.
 Doing HTTP operations with a command-line client that supports cookies begs the question of when a session really ends…

 ### Cookie engine